 USAID funds a number of individuals (including, but not limited to, contractors, grantees, university professors, and employees seconded from other federal agencies) who provide specific technical expertise for USAID-supported projects abroad.
 USAID classifies these people as technical experts/advisors, not as "trainers," "trainees," or "exchanges."
 "Training Moments" occur through their normal course of activity, but such events cannot be isolated or captured in a meaningful way within the parameters for data collection established by the IAWG.
 Therefore, the data submitted by USAID for this report does not include figures related to the work of U.S. technical experts/advisors.

-Total USG Funding Agency Appropriation Interagency Transfers Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Funding Total Participants Ī \$0 \$0 \$0 Not Tracked Not Tracked Not Tracked Not Tracked \$0 6
+Total USG Agency Interagency Foreign Private Sector Private Sector Int'l Total Total Funding Appropriation Transfers Governments (U.S.) (Foreign) Orgs Funding Participants \$0 \$0 \$0 Not Tracked Not Tracked Not Tracked Not Tracked \$0